asweigart/PythonStdioGames/README.md

 # PythonStdioGames

-A compilation of text-based games written in Python 3.
+A collection of games (with source code) to use for example programming lessons.
+Written in Python 3.
 Click on the **src** folder to view all of the programs.

 Some of them may require additional modules to run.
 You can use pip on Windows or pip3 on macOS/Linux to install them: